 - 3Click convert.
 The tool validates and converts the file to PDF/A-2b compliance.

 - 4Download your PDF/A file.
-The resulting file is ready for submission to any system requiring PDF/A.
+Ready for submission to any system requiring PDF/A.

 In most cases, no. The visual content — text, images, layout — remains identical.
 The main changes happen under the hood: external links are removed, JavaScript is stripped, and fonts are embedded if they weren't already.